youyanggu/covid19_projections/about.md

 We have open-sourced the code and data used to evaluate COVID-19 models: [https://github.com/youyanggu/covid19-forecast-hub-evaluation](https://github.com/youyanggu/covid19-forecast-hub-evaluation).
 We believe in a fully transparent evaluation methodology, and publicly releasing all of our code and data is the best way to do so.
 Learn more about our evaluation methodology [on GitHub](https://github.com/youyanggu/covid19-forecast-hub-evaluation#details).

-[Click here](/historical-performance) to see our past weekly performance evaluations.
+[Click here](/historical-performance) to see our past weekly performance evaluations and for more explanations behind the evaluations.
 We believe it's important to look at past evaluations to get a more comprehensive idea of model consistency/accuracy.

 ### Evaluation of historical 4 week ahead state-by-state projections